ncsu-geoforall-lab/open-science-course/lectures/geoforall2017.rst

 That's where scripting comes into play.
 Every line of code we are looking at now represents the same as the three screenshots we have seen before.
+We actually don't teach scripting or even programming to students.
+That's something which is covered in a different course and which definitively deserves at least a whole course.
+Most students who took the open science course this semester had some experience with scripting although it was not necessarily working experience.